what we’ve discovered

 Bitcoin NFTs, as the name suggests, are non-fungible tokens on the Bitcoin blockchain.

-While it was possible to upload them even before the Ordinals protocol was launched in 2023 by developer Casey Rodarmor, this solution made the whole process much simpler.
-This effectively created a whole new class of Bitcoin NFTs, introducing a new player in the NFT market and increasing competition with other blockchains.
+While it was possible to create unique digital tokens on Bitcoin even before the Ordinals protocol was launched in 2023 by developer Casey Rodarmor, this solution made the whole process much simpler.
+This effectively created a whole new class of Bitcoin NFTs, introduced a new player in the NFT market, and increased competition with other blockchains.

 NFTs created with the help of the Ordinals protocol are interchangeably called Ordinals or inscriptions.
 They’re created by inscribing data onto satoshis, the smallest unit of Bitcoin.